Aakash109-hub/Machine-Learning-Algorithms/README.md

 ## 🙌 **Acknowledgments**

 Inspired by the desire to learn and grow in the field of machine learning.
-Special thanks to the open-source community for providing excellent learning resources.
+Special thanks to the open-source community for providing excellent learning resources